Close

 • Outdoor use (needs IP65/IP67 waterproof)?

-• If is needed in Greenhouse, then choose high-humidity resistant model.
+• If it is needed in the greenhouse, then choose a high-humidity-resistant model.

-• If is needed in Factory, then dust-proof + vibration resistant
+• If it is needed in the factory, then dust-proof and vibration-resistant

 Is it high humidity, corrosive, or explosive?
 These conditions can affect CO2 monitor performance and safety.